Study of stationary rigidly rotating anisotropic cylindrical fluids with new exact interior solutions of GR. 4. Radial pressure: Conclusions

 The third configuration closing the present study of interior spacetimes gravitationally sourced by a stationary rigidly rotating nonperfect fluid, using new exact solutions of Einstein's field equations, has been considered.
 This set, where the anisotropic pressure is radially directed, includes three classes, generated each by a differential equation issued from a factorization of the field ones.
 The mathematically simplest among these three classes, denoted Class I, has been fully integrated without resorting to any extra assumption, which could mean that the choice of the equation defining this class is equivalent, as regards the number of degrees of freedom, to the choice of the expression of a given metric function as it was done previously to obtain the solutions in Papers 1-3.
 For the other two classes, Class II and Class III, some partially integrated equations have been provided, but they could not be fully integrated as it has been successfully done for Class I.

 Solutions of the latter have been properly matched to an exterior Lewis vacuum such as to constitute a potential candidate physically well-behaved.
+Doing so, the interpretation of the Lewis-Weyl vacuum parameter $c$, denoted here $c_{LW}$, has been corrected.
+At variance as to Debbasch et al.'s claim arguing that the parameter $c_{LW}$ could be responsible, with $b$, for the stationarity of spacetime \cite{D06}, it has been shown here that $c_{LW}$ is rather linked to the local rotation of the fluid source on the axis.

-Moreover, while they verify the axisymmetry condition, they do not satisfy the regularity condition on the axis.
+Moreover, while they verify the axisymmetry condition, class I solutions do not satisfy the regularity condition on the axis.
 In fact, it has been shown that the realization of a precise value of the ratio $h$ on the axis, would allow this regularity condition to be fulfilled.
 However, this particular value of $h_0$ is excluded from the validity interval of this ratio issuing from the weak energy constraint.
 Now, since the Kretschmann scalar does not diverge at the axis, this locus must be considered as a mere coordinate singularity.
 This feature confirms once again that the ''regularity condition'', if it is indeed a sufficient condition for a regular axis is by no mean a necessary one \cite{W96,C00}.

 Moreover, while they satisfy the weak energy condition, these spacetimes do not verify the strong one, which implies that the pressure is negative.
 Hence, such solutions must be devoted to the study of fluids exhibiting negative pressure as gravitational sources.
 Now, negative pressure states for ''standard'' liquids are metastable with respect to the liquid-vapour phase transition.
 In laboratory, this metastable state is reached by stretching and the liquids can withstand negative pressure for days.
 In nature, the phenomenon of cavitation is an example of such metastable states \cite{M02}.
 The issue whether metastable states can be exhibited by some astrophysical objects is therefore open, while it is out of the scope of the present work.
 Moreover, negative pressure has also been invoked in cosmology to explain ''dark energy''.
 Hence, there are indeed physically robust cases when a negative pressure fluid can occur.